-During the past 15 to 20 years, forces of change have been transforming the way courts view legal disputes over stolen art and cultural property—a change in which Andrews Kurth art lawyers have played a major role.
-Decades of secrecy by sellers and lax due diligence by buyers—including museums and collectors—is giving way to better market practices and more transparency and responsibility by museum boards of directors.
-Andrews Kurth's art litigation practice has been at the center of these changes, and our art lawyers are able to assist clients with a wide range of art collector, museum, institutional, corporate and commercial art law matters.
+Over the past 25 years, in particular, winds of change have been blowing through the art market, transforming collecting and museum practices and the way courts view legal disputes over art transactions and stolen art and cultural property—a change in which Andrews Kurth art lawyers have played a major role.
+Decades of secrecy by sellers and lax due diligence by buyers—including museums and collectors—is giving way to better market practices, greater transparency and an increasing sense of responsibility by buyers, sellers, dealers, auction houses, collectors and museums.
+Andrews Kurth's art, museum and cultural property practice has been at the center of these changes, and our art lawyers are able to assist clients as they navigate through this ever-evolving terrain.

-Much of the recent transformation has grown out of the trend toward returning stolen artworks to rightful owners in cases where the loss resulted from:
+As a society, we have seen the return of stolen artworks to rightful owners in cases where the loss resulted from:

-Andrews Kurth’s art law and art litigation capabilities in handling art restitution cases and broader aspects of art and antiquities law in U.S. courts are extensive.
-Led by our Washington, DC office partner Thomas R. Kline, we have represented the interests of numerous clients from Europe and North America, including:
+Our capabilities in handling transactions, market-related and restitution disputes and other aspects of art and antiquities law in advice and counseling matters throughout the U.S. are extensive.
+We have represented the interests of numerous clients from Europe, North America and elsewhere, including:

 - Government and quasi-governmental institutions